Elevenlabs AudioNative Player

 Table of contents

-Why BigQuery will be useful to you in web analytics?
+Why will BigQuery be useful to you in web analytics?

 The advent of Google Analytics 4 has introduced a revolution in the digital marketing industry, as you probably know and have probably even felt first-hand.
 The leap between Universal Analytics and GA4 is huge and brings with it changes affecting our perception of data One important difference between the two tools that I’d like to focus on today is the retention period of user data.
-In UA, the matter was quite simple, just one click and the data could stay there without automatic expiration.
+In UA, the matter was quite simple: just one click and the data could stay there without automatic expiration.

 Another benefit that comes from integrating the two tools is the ability to collect, manage and export raw (unsampled) data in just seconds.
 Besides, you also have access to automatic anonymization of IP addresses, so you can be sure to meet all legal requirements in the context of data protection.
-Integration with BigQuery will also help you bypass any limits imposed by Looker Studio, so you can create extensive reports without unnecessarily tearing your hair out in exasperation 🙂
+Integration with BigQuery will also help you bypass any limits imposed by Looker Studio so you can create extensive reports without unnecessarily tearing your hair out in exasperation.

 How to connect BigQuery with Google Analytics 4?